List of Japanese prefectures by population: Prefectures of Japan ranked by population as of October 1, 2011

 Figures here are according to the official estimates of Japan as of October 1, 2011, except for the census population held on October 1, 2010.
 Population is given according to the de jure population concept for enumerating the people.
 That is, a person was enumerated at the place where they usually lived, and was counted as the population of the area including the place.
 Ranks are given by the estimated population as of October 1, 2011.

 Historical demography of prefectures of Japan

-Population before 1920 was calculated based on information of family registries (戸籍, koseki), while door-to-door censuses have been held every 5 years as of October 1 since 1920 in Japan except for the year of 1945.
+Population before 1920 was calculated based on information of family registries (戸籍, koseki), while door-to-door censuses have been held every 5 years as of October 1 since 1920, except for 1945.